 Boxing is one of the fastest and cheapest ways to get yourself in to shape.
 Let alone getting yourself into shape, a lot of sports can do that.
 But boxing will make you a monster.
 Your aura will be intimidating enough to scare off those bullies, muggers or catcallers for good.

 Boxing workout doesn’t target any one particular muscle of your body.
 It’ll put enough stress on your body to burn fats all over your body, increase your cardiovascular capacity, increase your stamina, strength endurance.
 And will boost your reflex as a fighter.

-Boxing workout routine isn’t all about punching bags and speed bags.
+The boxing workout routine isn’t all about punching bags and speed bags.
 If that was the case then there would be boxers all over the place.
 There’s a lot more to it.

 The Ultimate Routine for Boxing Workout

-Now, here’s a routine for boxing workout.
+Now, here’s a routine for a boxing workout.
 Keeping in mind anything and everything for you to develop yourself from the perspective of your body shape and boxing skillset.

-Just like every other workout you gotta warm up first otherwise you’ll strain yourself.
+Just like every other workout, you gotta warm up first otherwise you’ll strain yourself.
 Warming up helps to increase your body’s temperature.
 And substantially increases the apparent elasticity of your muscles.
 Thus, drastically reducing the odds of getting injured.

-Upper Body Warn Up
+Upper Body Warm Up